Skip to Content

 Support workers and OTs reporting improved confidence in client communication, decision-making, and knowledge of AT options.
 The app was seen as a scalable, practical tool for workforce development.
 While broader testing is needed to explore accessibility and user needs, early feedback highlights strong potential for VR in aged care training.

-User testing was conducted by the Central Coast Health & Wellbeing Living Lab in collaboration with the University of Newcastle.
+User testing was conducted by the Central Coast Health & Wellbeing Living Lab: Opens in new window (Opens in new tab) in collaboration with the University of Newcastle: Opens in new window (Opens in new tab).